Created: March 25, 2026

 File locks are stuck.
 Stale locks are cleared automatically when the owning instance's heartbeat expires (30s).
 If you need to clear them manually, delete the row from the context table in the SQLite database, or restart the stuck session.

 Inspecting the database directly.
 The database is a standard SQLite file at ~/.swarm-mcp/swarm.db.
-You can open it with any SQLite client (bun itself, sqlite3, DB Browser for SQLite, etc.) to inspect instances, tasks, messages, and context.
+You can open it with any SQLite client (bun itself, sqlite3, DB Browser for SQLite, etc.) to inspect instances, tasks, messages, locks, and KV.

 Wrong absolute path in server command.
 The bun run command needs an absolute path to src/index.ts.
 Relative paths may resolve differently depending on how the host launches the process.